Odyssey

 Handle errors

-Like for queries and , the will throw an error if the connection is lost or any other protocol error happens.
+Like for queries and mutations, the subscription will throw an error if the connection is lost or any other protocol error happens.
 To handle these situations, you can configure the client to retry the subscription with the webSocketReopenWhen function.
 Return true to retry, false to stop.
 To avoid retrying too often, you can use the attempt parameter to delay the retry:

 Apollo.kt